BasementKrew/revelation.io/_posts/2014-08-4-golang-compress.markdown

 ---
 layout: post
 title:  "Gopher Go! - Compress"
-date:   2014-07-14 08:00:00
+date:   2014-08-04 08:00:00
 author: "<a href='http://austincherry.me'>Austin Cherry</a>"
-summary: "This week in our golang series we will be taking a look at the bytes and strings packages."
+summary: "This week in our golang series we will be taking a look at the compress package."
 tags: Go, golang, packages, pkg, compress, compression, bzip2, flate, gzip, lzw, zlib
 ---